 The Thanksgiving holiday is one of the biggest shopping days of the year in the U.S., kicking off Black Friday and the holiday shopping period.
-This year, instead of opening on Thanksgiving Day, retailers are offering alternatives for customers to do their holiday shopping, even starting sales and discounting as early as October.
+This year, instead of opening on Thanksgiving Day, retailers are offering alternatives for customers to do their holiday shopping, even starting their Black Friday sales as early as October.

 Here, WWD compiles the full list of retailers closing their doors on Thanksgiving.